FLOSSforScience/FLOSSforScience.github.io/_posts/2019-10-01-season-2-episode-10.markdown

  - developer
  - podcast
 #Title of the podcast episode without the episode number
-podcast_episode_title: "High-level Scientific Computing with GNU Octave"
+podcast_episode_title: "Symbolic Calculation with Maxima"
 #Image of the blog post
-img: FFS021_header.png
+img: FFS022_header.png
 #Thumbnail of the blog post
-thumb: FFS021_thumb.png
+thumb: FFS022_thumb.png
 #Link to the mp3 file of the episode
 podcast_link: https://media.blubrry.com/flossforscience/archive.org/download/FFS021_juan_pablo_carbajal_gnu_octave/FLOSSforscience_EP021_Juan_Pablo_Carbajal_GNU-Octave.mp3
 #Link to the ogg file of the episode